Amazon Prime Day phone deals 2020: the cheapest prices on top mobiles

-Amazon Prime Day phone deals are looking like a great opportunity to get a major discount on a new device.
-With Prime Day sales now in full swing, we've gathered the best handset offers available.
+Amazon Prime Day phone deals have landed and - we're glad to report - are looking like a great opportunity to get a major discount on a new device.
+With 2020 Prime Day deals sales now in full swing, we've gathered the best smartphone offers available right here.

 For those with an interest in Android, this is a great time to get a phone, with Amazon discounting Samsung phone deals, Xiaomi, OnePlus, Sony, Huawei and more.